OFER: Occluded Face Expression Reconstruction: Experiments and Evaluations

-\cref{fig:qual_Neutral_face_ranking} presents the qualitative results of 3D reconstructions from the generated shape coefficients by the network, alongside a comparison with the state-of-the-art neutral face reconstruction method MICA~\cite{zielonka2022mica}.
-For quantitative evaluation, we utilize the NoW benchmark dataset~\cite{Sanyal2019RingNet}, with the results presented in \cref{table:Table_NOW_validation_neutral_comparison}.
-The table demonstrates that our method achieves a lower average error across all reconstructed samples compared to other state-of-the-art occlusion-based reconstruction methods.
+For quantitative evaluation, we use the NoW benchmark dataset~\cite{Sanyal2019RingNet}, with the results presented in \cref{table:Table_NOW_validation_occlusion_subset_comparison}.
+Our method achieves a lower average error across all reconstructed samples compared to other state-of-the-art occlusion-based approaches.
+In addition, the shapes generated by IdGen can achieve competitive results with standard reconstruction methods, as shown by the minimum reconstruction error obtained over all samples (OFER-min).